glicerico/interview-prep/README.md

 ### Session Management

-The system uses a session ID system to organize Redis variables:
+The hrsdk system uses a session ID to organize Redis variables:
 - Each session has a unique ID stored in `default.current_session`
 - All variables for a session are prefixed with `default.{session_id}.`
 - This keeps Redis organized and allows multiple interview sessions